KyleCosta/JurassicParkRangerControlPanel/README.md

 1.Install nodejs.
 Update to the most current version.

-2.Install express and update it to the most current version.

-3.In visual studio code navigate to the folder where you cloned the repo.
+2.In visual studio code navigate to the folder where you cloned the repo.

-4.In your terminal in visual studio code type cd express-JurassicParkRangerControlPanel
+3.In your terminal in visual studio code type cd express-JurassicParkRangerControlPanel

-5.Install npm.
+4.Install npm.
 Update to the most current version.

+5.Install express.Update to the most current version.

-5.Copy and paste the API key given into the empty string in api.js on line 1 and hit save.
+6.Copy and paste the API key given into the empty string in api.js on line 1 and hit save.

-6.In your terminal type npm run devstart
+7.In your terminal type npm run devstart

-7.In your browser go to localhost:3000
+8.In your browser go to localhost:3000